Finland set to sign deal with U.S. for 64 F-35 jets -sources | Law-Order

 Finland's formal purchase agreement for F-35 fighter jets could be signed as soon as Friday, U.S.-based sources familiar with the plan said on Thursday, bringing the stealthy new planes one step closer to deploying in coming years on Russia's northern flank.

-Three people familiar with the situation who spoke on condition of anonymity said that as early as Friday Finland could sign the paperwork formalizing the deal and that production can begin.
-The Finnish embassy in Washington, D.C. did not immediately respond to a request for comment.
+Three people familiar with the situation who spoke on condition of anonymity said that as early as Friday Finland could sign the paperwork formalizing the jet deal and that production can begin.
+Finland ran a multi-year competition to replace its fleet of F-18s.
 The U.S. State Department declined to comment.

 Finland will begin to phase in the F-35 jets in 2027, the government has said.